Skip to main content

 What do grants cover?
 Travel expenses for an eight to 16-week field experience at an affiliated site

-Application deadline: November 7, 2024
+Application deadline: Extended to November 27, 2024

 The mission of the Rishi Children’s Fund at Johns Hopkins University is to advance research on how investments in children and youth from disadvantaged backgrounds can unlock their potential, leading to improved health outcomes and positive societal change.
 James Heckman, (2000 Nobel Prize in Economics) built a strong case for investing in disadvantaged youth, demonstrating high cost-benefit ratios and a net benefit to society.[1]
 Building on these principles, faculty and students at JHU, together with local community members and leaders are working to enhance societal benefits through mentorship and advocacy of disadvantaged youth.
 The Center for Global Health is providing scholarship opportunities supported by the Rishi Children’s Fund for interested JHU students to work on these projects.